Seek Returns logo

 SAIA has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-AME vs. SAIA: A comparison of their Payout Ratio against their respective Industrial - Machinery and Trucking industry benchmarks.
+AME vs. SAIA: A comparison of their Dividend Payout Ratio (TTM) against their respective Electrical Equipment and Ground Transportation industry benchmarks.

 Dividend at a Glance